-From 8 - 12 February 2021, all Y12 students spend a week away from school gaining experience in the workplace linked to their career aspirations.
-This year, we expect that many students will take part in virtual experiences as an alternative to in-person work experience.
-Other students will get involved in the Big Challenge or Next Gen Leaders Programme as an alternative way to build experience.
+From 8 - 12 February 2021, all Y12 students spent a week away from school gaining experience in the workplace linked to their career aspirations.
+This year, we many students took part in virtual experiences as an alternative to in-person work experience.
+Other students got involved in the Big Challenge or Next Gen Leaders Programme as an alternative way to build experience.

 The many benefits of work experience include the opportunity to:

 - Apply skills in a work environment and develop a greater understanding of the workplace.